thobbsinteractive/MCLevelEdit/README.md

 ## MILLSTONE 1
 - [ ] Currently the Mana Calculation is wrong.
 More investigation is needed with the existing levels.
+- [ ] Implement click and drag of Entities to move them on the map
 - [ ] Add filter drop downs to the Tree and the Edit Entities views.
+- [ ] Adding decompression and extraction of levels to the PagkageAdapter so you can directly open from the Editor

+## MILLSTONE 2
 - [ ] Add custom tools for creating Walls/Paths and Teleports.
 - [ ] Add validation rules for Walls/Paths and Teleports.
-- [ ] Adding decompression and extraction of levels to the PagkageAdapter so you can directly open from the Editor

-## MILLSTONE 2
+## MILLSTONE 3
+- [ ] Implement editing and running Hidden Worlds
 - [ ] Hopefully I will get to reverse engineering the MC1 terrain generation as there are slight differences
-- [ ] Implement Hidden Worlds

 ## Build Status: